um-acs/acs_docs/docs/services/1-access.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Triton, Pegasus, and other IDSC resources are only available from within the
-University’s secure campus networks (wired or SecureCanes wireless).
+University’s secure campus networks (wired or UMiamiWireless, CantNet_Wireless).
 To
 access IDSC resources while offsite, open a VPN connection first.
 IDSC does not
 administer VPN accounts.